Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: An algorithm for computing degree-1 Vietoris-Rips persistent homology

 \paragraph{Worst time complexity bound for Euclidean point clouds.} We now bound the overall worst case time complexity for the algorithm in the case $X \subset \mathbb{R}^D$ using the discussion in Section \ref{implementation-details}. \begin{prop} For a finite point cloud $X\subset \R^D$ with $n$ points the overall time complexity of \textsf{EuclideanPH1} can be bounded above by $O(n^6)$. \end{prop}

 \begin{proof}

 First we find the complexity of constructing $N$ and $\rng(X)$.
-The time complexity of constructing $N$ is bounded above by $O(n^2\log (n))$ and the time complexity of constructing $\rng(X)$ is bounded above by $O(n^3)$.
-Thus the ``Initialise data structures" and ``Build the RNG" parts of Section \ref{implementation-details} is bounded by $O(n^3)$.
+The time complexity of constructing $N$ is bounded above by $O(n^2\log (n))$ and the time complexity of constructing $\rng(X)$ is bounded above by $O(n^2)$.
+Thus the ``Initialise data structures" and ``Build the RNG" parts of Section \ref{implementation-details} is bounded by $O(n^2\log (n))$.

 Now let us analyse the complexity of the main loop.
 Consider the $j$-th 1-simplex $\langle yz \rangle$ analysed in the algorithm.
-Popping the $j$-th element from the heap $H$ can be done in $O(1)$ time and inserting a new element into the heap takes $O(\log(j))$ time.
+Popping the $j$-th element from the heap $H$ (and then restoring the heap property) can be done in $O(\log (j))$ time and inserting a new element into the heap takes $O(\log(j))$ time.
 Since $j$ is bounded above by $O(n^2)$ it follows this step is bounded by $O(\log (n))$.

 Finding $\lune (\langle yz \rangle)$ has complexity bounded by $O(n)$ and finding the connected components of the lune has complexity $O(n^2 \alpha(n))$, where $\alpha(n)$ is the inverse Ackerman function.
 Thus Step 2 of Section \ref{implementation-details} has complexity bounded by $O(n^2 \alpha (n))$.